DanZ98/Eclipse/README.md

 # Eclipse Landing Page Project

-A static landing page project showcasing HTML5 and CSS3(Grid).
+Converted PSD file into a static landing page project showcasing HTML5 and CSS3(Grid).
 The objective is to understand the CSS grid system, comprehend the benefits and disect the CSS properties to create complex layouts.

 ## Resources